cnaimo/Data-Link/README.md

 # About
 DataLink is a simple Java interface for the older IEX API.
-This project is still in developement and currently offers tops, last, deep, hist, and book endpoints.
+This library currently supports tops, last, deep, hist, and book endpoints.
 All data is provided by IEX.

 # Contact